etlbox/etlbox.website/doks_v0.5/content/en/recipes/transformations/sort.md

 The sort is a simply transformation that sort your input data by a given comparison func.
 Please note that the sort is a blocking transformation - it will wait for all input data to arrive, before it starts sorting your data.

+Instead of using the Sort in your data flow, you could also create a SortedSet as storage collection for you incoming data in a MemoryDestination.
+[This will also allow you to sort you data, as shown in this example coding](/recipes/destinations/memory-destination/#using-own-collection).

 ```C#
 public class MyRow
 {